Complete Guide 2026 · 12 min read

 The Reality

 This is a real investment — not a $15/hour experiment.
-It's designed for companies that are serious about building outbound as a scalable channel, not testing whether cold calling "works."
+Typically $12-15K/month.
+It's designed for companies serious about building outbound as a scalable channel.

-The advantage: You're building an asset.
+The advantage: you're building an asset.
 The playbook, the messaging, the data, the process — it's yours.
-If you eventually want to bring it in-house, you have a complete system to hand off, not a departing employee's tribal knowledge.
+If you eventually want to bring it in-house, you have a complete system to hand off.

-The disadvantage: Cost.
-This is a strategic investment, typically $12-15K/month.
+The disadvantage: cost.
 If you're looking for cheap and fast, this isn't it.

 How to Choose Your Path